 The patient has the choice to attend a Priority Care Centre with no out of pocket expenses or they can wait for their care to be delivered at an emergency department.
-Patients presenting to a priority care centre must provide their Medicare card on arrival.
+Patients presenting to a Priority Care Centre must provide their Medicare card on arrival.

 Are you interested in receiving care from a Priority Care Centre?

-- a general practitioner (GP)
+- general practitioners (GP)

-- SA Ambulance Service
+- SA Ambulance Service paramedics